Rising-Stars-by-Sunshine/csecon206-rong/README.md

 - Strategies:
 In the trust game, there are two players, investor A and receiver B. Here are all the possible strategies for each player:

--Payoffs of A = Endowment－sent_amount + sent_back_amount.
+Payoffs of A = Endowment－sent_amount + sent_back_amount.

 Payoffs of B = sent_amount *10000－sent_back_amount.

-  - Strategies for Investor (Player A):
+  -- Strategies for Investor (Player A):
 1. Complete Trust Strategy: Transferring all money to receiver B.
 2. Partial Trust Strategy: Transferring a part of money to receiver B, while keeping partial money.
 3. No Trust Strategy: Transferring no money to receiver B and keeping all money.

-  - Strategies for Receiver (Player B):
+  -- Strategies for Receiver (Player B):
 1. Return All Strategy: Returning all money to investor A.
 2. Partial Return Strategy: Giving a partial return to the investor and keeping partial money.
 3. No Return Strategy: Returning no money and keeping all the money.

-  - Sequence of actions for each contingency:
+  -- Sequence of actions for each contingency:

 Investor A (Player A) :
 1. Complete Trust Strategy: